helton/docker-cheat-sheet/README.md

 #### Example:
 `docker run -it centos /bin/bash`

-### Pull all versions of a image from Docker Hub:
+### Pull all versions of an image from Docker Hub:
 `docker pull -a <image>`
 #### Example:
 `docker pull -a ubuntu`

-### Search all versions of a image from local store:
+### Search all versions of an image from local store:
 `docker images <image>`
 - Example
 `docker images ubuntu`